SamuelThand/Automated-Plant-Monitoring-System/README.md

 3. Open the folder as an Atom project **File -> Open Folder**

-4. Edit the code in connections.py, keys.py, main.py with your own WiFi and Adafruit information, and save.
+4. Edit the code in connections, keys, main with your own WiFi and Adafruit information, and save.

 5. Connect your device and upload the project code using the **"Upload project to device"** button in the Pymakr console.